-4. A HUSBAND and WIFE in the living room grudgingly making their fold-out bed while their in-laws laugh, drink, and enjoy themselves in the background.
+A HUSBAND and WIFE in the living room grudgingly make their fold-out bed while their in-laws laugh, drink, and enjoy themselves in the background.

-Husband: My in-laws come to visit Wife: No hotels, I don't believe it
+Husband: My in-laws come to visit.

+Wife: No hotels, I don't believe it.

-As she stretches a sheet over the fold-out bed.
+She stretches a sheet over the fold-out bed.